MICLab-Unicamp/medpseg/README.md

 # Modified EfficientDet for Polymorphic Pulmonary Segmentation (MEDPSeg): Hierarchical polymorphic multitask learning for the segmentation of ground-glass opacities, consolidation, and pulmonary structures on computed tomography
 Welcome to MEDPSeg.
 This is a new version of our old [MEDSeg](https://github.com/MICLab-Unicamp/medseg) methodology.
 In our work, we take advantage of the hierarchical nature of lesion annotation inside the lung to optimize over heterogeneous data and labels!
 Multitasking of pulmonary artery and airways is also involved.
-In this repository you can reproduce trained MEDPSeg's automated segmentation capabilities using a graphical tool or command line interface, installed through pip.
+In this repository you can reproduce trained MEDPSeg's automated segmentation capabilities using a graphical tool, our online demo, or command line interface, installed through pip.

 ![Polymorphic and Multitask Learning](medpseg/assets/graphic_summary.png "Polymorphic and Multitask Learning")